Looming Strike Deadline Threatens Critical Phase of Romanian Cernavodă Nuclear Refurbishments

-MISSISSAUGA, Ontario, May 24, 2022 (GLOBE NEWSWIRE) -- Amid critical work planning for the refurbishment of reactors at the Cernavodă Nuclear Power Plant, members of the Society of Professional Engineers and Associates (SPEA) face a rapidly approaching strike/lockout deadline at 7:01 am Eastern European Summer Time on May 29, 2022.
+MISSISSAUGA, Ontario, May 24, 2022 (GLOBE NEWSWIRE) -- Amid critical work planning for the refurbishment of reactors at the Cernavodă Nuclear Power Plant, members of the Society of Professional Engineers and Associates (SPEA) face a rapidly approaching strike/lockout deadline at 12:01am Eastern Standard Time on May 29, 2022.
 Contracts expired at the end of 2021.

-“As Romania plans for this important upgrade and life extension to its nuclear power plant, SPEA members want to remain laser-focused on the work we need to do to deliver stable, affordable and low-carbon electricity,” said Corey Martin, Vice President of SPEA.
+“As Romania plans for this important upgrade and life extension to its nuclear power plant, SPEA members want to remain laser-focused on the work we need to do to deliver stable, affordable and low-carbon electricity for Romania,” said Corey Martin, Vice President of SPEA.

 The work of SPEA, representing scientific, technical, engineering, and professional workers at SNC-Lavalin’s Candu Energy, is integral to the refurbishment and servicing of Romania’s nuclear energy fleet – primarily responsible for 15 to 20 percent of Romania’s energy supply.
 The two current reactors at Cernavodă will need to be powered down for multi-year refurbishments, while work on building two additional units takes place.